zephleggett/dl-nzb/README.md

 dl-nzb is designed to max out your connection speed.
 It uses async I/O, connection pooling, and streaming writes to disk.
 On a gigabit connection with 30-50 connections, you should see speeds close to your line capacity.

 Memory usage is configurable but defaults are tuned for typical systems (around 100-200MB during downloads).
 Increase `max_segments_in_memory` if you have RAM to spare and want slightly better performance.

-## Troubleshooting

-**Connection errors**: Test your server settings with `dl-nzb test`.
-Make sure your credentials are correct and your provider allows the port you're using (usually 563 for SSL).

-**Slow downloads**: Increase connections with `-c 50` or edit `connections` in your config.
-Check that SSL is enabled if your provider supports it (it's usually faster).

-**Missing segments**: Some Usenet posts are incomplete or expired. dl-nzb will download what's available and use PAR2 to repair if possible.
-If repair fails, the files are incomplete on Usenet.

-**Out of memory**: Lower `max_segments_in_memory` or `max_concurrent_files` in your config.

 ## License